 With respect to the unaudited combined interim financial information of Clear Channel Outdoor Holdings, Inc. for the nine-month periods ended September 30, 2004 and 2005, included in this prospectus, Ernst & Young LLP reported that they have applied limited procedures in accordance with professional standards for a review of such information.
-However, their separate report dated October 20, 2005, except for the third paragraph of Note 1 and Note 7, as to which date is November 9, 2005, included herein, states that they did not audit and they do not express an opinion on that interim financial information.
+However, their separate report dated October 20, 2005, included herein, states that they did not audit and they do not express an opinion on that interim financial information.
 Accordingly, the degree of reliance on their report on such information should be restricted in light of the limited nature of the review procedures applied.
 Ernst & Young LLP is not subject to the liability provisions of Section 11 of the Securities Act of 1933 for their report on the unaudited interim financial information because that report is not a "report" or a "part" of the registration statement prepared or certified by Ernst & Young LLP within the meaning of Sections 7 and 11 of the Securities Act of 1933.